 Cactus Fairy Castle General Appearance

-The Cactus Fairy Castle appearance can be understood just by their name – its got dark green stems and grows hundreds of brunches that clump together vertically, looking like castle turrets.
-Well, these ‘turrets’ are five-sided and the ribs are full of white tiny thorns.
+Simply by their name, the Cactus Fairy Castle may be understood; it has dark green stems and hundreds of brunches that clump together vertically to resemble castle turrets.
+These “turrets” have five sides, and the ribs are covered in small white thorns.

 Place, Time and Needs